greyltc/italian/README.md

 ## Cost
 Everything is in Euros here (except where you see $).

-€6,500 - hiring the law firm to win the 1948 court case (in Rome) and to provide complete "citizenship packets" for three immediate fmaily members
+€6,500 - hiring the law firm to win the [1948](/README.md#1948) court case (in Rome) and to provide complete "citizenship packets" for three immediate fmaily members
 €200 for each additional immediate family member's complete "citizenship packets"
 €300 for each additional non-immediate family member's complete "citizenship packets"
 children (under 18) of anyone here seem to be automatically included for free

-"immediate fmaily member":  siblings, parents or adult children
+"immediate fmaily member":  siblings, parents or adult children (of the person the law firm is dealing with)
 "citizenship packet": all the documentation an Italian consulate needs to recognize our citizenship and issue us a passport

 The above is payable to the Italian/American law firm and will be returned if our applications fail.
 The Italian consulate takes €300 for each application which is non-refundable.
 I think children (under 18) are included on their parents applications here so I won't count them as needing to apply.